jonasbue/dotfiles/proceedings.md

 - Install gnome-tweaks.
 Then, set some configurations.
 Most importantly,
     - Set Caps lock as Ctrl
     - Set compose key as left Ctrl
-    - Set dark theme
+    - Set dark theme (Arc-Dark currently in fashion)
-    - Set scaling to 100 %
+    - Set scaling to 100 % (in settings)
-    - Adjust font sizes to 15-16, and select nice serif fonts
+    - Adjust font sizes to 15-16, and select nice fonts
 - Set hotkeys in settings
     - Terminal (Ctrl+Alt+T)
 - Install